turingschool/backend-curriculum-site/module4/lessons/event-bubbling-and-delegation.md

 Warm Up
 -----------
+* What is an event?
 * Read the "Bubbling" and "event.target" section [here](https://javascript.info/bubbling-and-capturing)
 * What is event bubbling?
-* What does "inheritance" mean in your own words?

 Event Basics
 -------